HenBK/mochileApp-Flask/README.md

 common practice here in Chile to travel with your classmates in your final year of school it makes a lot of sense.

 Tools I'm using:
--- A relational database (MySQL), for data storage.
+-- SQL, with a relational database (MySQL), for data storage.
 -- Flask web framework (Python), for tasks like routing, template rendering and more.
 -- Javascript for front-end logic such as form validation, some UI animations and AJAX calls to the server. (using jQuery) -- HTML/CSS(very bad CSS) for core front-end.